kiwix/kiwix-js/CONTRIBUTING.md

 # Kiwix JS Contribution Guide

 If you have some development experience with HTML and JavaScript, we welcome Pull Requests on existing issues.
-If you are thinking of contributing, we would kindly ask you to read this guide very carefually **all the way through**.
+If you are thinking of contributing, we would kindly ask you to read this guide very carefully **all the way through**.
 We often have potential contributors asking us to guide them on issues that are fully explained here!

 If you are looking for an issue to work on, please look at this repository's Issue tracker, in particular those marked "good first issue".
-Ask to be assigned first before starting work in case someoene else is already working on an issue, and also to check that the issue is still wanted/current.
+Ask to be assigned first before starting work in case someone else is already working on an issue, and also to check that the issue is still wanted/current.

 If you have found a bug, check first that we do not have an existing issue covering it, and if not, feel free to create one.